 ...Even if You Don't Touch the Thermostat

-With the extremely hot temperatures we're experiencing this summer, your AC unit has been working overtime to keep your home at a comfortable 78 degrees or lower depending on your preference.
+With this summer's extremely hot temperatures and high humidity, your AC unit has been working overtime to keep your home at a comfortable 78 degrees or lower, depending on your preference.
 Your heating and cooling unit is made to function at an optimum temperature of 65 degrees.
 At the most, it is able to change the temperature inside your home 20 degrees.
 So when the temperature is in the 90’s with a heat index in the 100's, your HVAC unit is working harder than normal to keep your house at the desired temperature inside.
 This means you are using a lot more electricity than usual whether you touch the thermostat or not.

-Because of the hot weather we've had in June, we expect to see higher than normal power bills.
-If you know you are going to have a hard time paying your bill, please call the office at 770-358-1383 and speak to a Customer Service Representative as soon as you get your bill to discuss the possibility of making an arrangement.
-But please do not wait until you are on the cut-off list to call and ask for an extension.
+Because of the hot weather we've had in July, we expect to see an increase in power bills.
+If you suspect you may have a hard time paying your bill, please call the office at 770-358-1383 and speak to a Customer Service Representative as soon as you get your bill to discuss the possibility of making an arrangement.
+Please do not wait until you are on the cut-off list to call and ask for an extension.
 We are more than willing to work with our members any way we can but once your account is in danger of being disconnected or we have already dispatched an employee to disconnect it for non-payment, we cannot make an arrangement.

-- June also required 21% more cooling than normal.
+- June required 17% more cooling than May and had 20 days that were hotter than normal.